knope-dev/knope/docs/src/content/docs/reference/Config File/packages.md

 ## `extra_changelog_sections`

-An array of objects defining additional sections to be added to the changelog (or overrides for the default sections).
+An array of objects defining more sections for the changelog (or overrides for the default sections).
-Each object can optionally have an array of `footers` and/or an array of `types`.
+Each object can optionally have an array of `footers` or an array of `types`.

 :::tip
 Check out the [custom changelogs recipe](/recipes/customizing-changelogs) for a full example of how to use this feature.